rburgt/perimeter/README.md

 To create the stand alone version of the library run the following script.

-    npm run-script build
+    npm run-script build-standalone

-This will create `build\perimiter.js`.
+This will create `build\perimiter.standalone.js`.
 Including this file on a page will expose perimiter under the `window.perimiter` variable.

 # Samples